QubesOS/qubes-doc/reference/tools/4.0/dom0/qvm-block.md

     sudo losetup /dev/loop0 /path/to/file

 (Where `loop0` is just a generic device-id.)
 Afterwards, run `qvm-block` in dom0 to list known block devices.
-The newly created loopdevice should show up:
+The newly created loop-device should show up:

     ~]$ qvm-block
     BACKEND:DEVID  DESCRIPTION  USED BY